Walla Walla expeditions: Second expedition

 Relations between the settlement and the visiting Plateau natives were then repaired.
 John C. Frémont arrived in the area shortly after the expedition encamped near New Helvetia.
 Ten Walla Walla men were recruited into the California Battalion as scouts.
 They would fight with distinction at the Battle of Natividad against the forces of José Castro.
 The remainder of the expedition remained in the Sacramento Valley.
 Records kept by Sutter's officers note interactions with Piupiumaksmaks until July 1847.
-He was given compensation for previous grievances, the primary cause being his son's death.
-After this, the expedition "left contented and started homeward."
-The amount of cattle purchased by Walla Wallas in the expedition numbered close to two thousand.
+He was given compensation for previous grievances, the primary being his son's death.
+The expedition then returned north to the Columbia Plateau, with the Walla Wallas bring back herds numbering close to two thousand of cattle.

 Measles epidemic

 A lasting consequence of the second Walla Walla expedition was the dispersion of measles from California into the modern states and provinces of Oregon, Washington, Idaho, Montana, British Columbia and Alaska.
 The illness was carried from New Helvetia back to the Walla Walla and Cayuse homelands, quickly spreading across the region.

 Paul Kane was among the Walla Walla when the expedition returned in July 1847.
 A son of Piupiumaksmaks arrived several days in advance of the main party and informed his brethren the deaths caused from measles.
 The speech lasted almost three hours and close to thirty people were counted as dead.
 After the speech Kane said that the Indigenous "sent messengers in every direction on horseback spread the news of the disaster among all the neighbouring tribes ..."
 This passage has been used to reconstruct the spread of the illness across the Pacific Northwest.

 Along with other causes, the tension caused from measles induced deaths among Cayuse raised simmering tensions with ABCFM missionary Marcus Whitman to a boil.
 Particular Cayuse held Marcus accountable for the deaths, killing him and several other people in an event known as the Whitman Massacre.